 The main attractions of Kalbar include the heritage-listed buildings of the Wiss Emporium and Wiss House, the Lovett Cafe (with the best coffee and pies in town) and its art galleries.

-If you visit the Scenic Rim in April, do not miss the Kalbar Sunflower Festival.
+If you visit the Scenic Rim in March or April, do not miss the Kalbar Sunflower Festival.

 Have a country pub lunch